Make your DIY GIANT WALL ART! It is inexpensive, but very high-end looking!

-As the first step, we cut the strip boards to the size we measured out (the frame we made is 24 “x 49” – pretty big)
+As the first step, we cut the strip boards to the size that we measured out (the frame we made is 24 “x 49” – pretty big).

 Then we attached the joints and drilled a hole for the screw on the side of the board.
-Screwed the 2 1/2 ” screw into the whole we made.
+Screwed the 2 1/2 ” screw into the hole we made.

-The joins set in almost perfectly.
-Only one side was off slightly but we filled that tiny gap with wood filler.
+The joints set in almost entirely.
+Only one side was off slightly, but we filled that tiny gap with wood filler.

 Sanded the surface to be smooth and then stained the frame.

 I used two different tones of stain.
 One lighter and one darker shade.

 LIGHTER SHADE: FIRST COAT- Minwax: Golden Oak 210 B

 DARKER SHADE: SECOND COAT – Minwax: Dark Walnut 2716

 Stained the frame with a lighter than a darker shade to get this lovely color.

 I drew my art with my pastels.